WEBSITE UPDATED Monday January 24, 2022

 FACT: Poor redfish care all day is the primary cause of higher summer tournament redfish mortality.

-FACT: Most tournament fishermen transport their catch all day (7-8 hours) in small, aerated boat livewells in summer tournaments without supplemental oxygen and the catch is suffocated.
+FACT: Most tournament fishermen transport their catch all day (7-8 hours) in small aerated boat livewells in summer tournaments without supplemental oxygen and the catch is suffocated.

 FACT: Minimal safe oxygenation in tournament boat livewells is of no concern to tournament directors… because the public doesn’t see and will not see less than the best care provided by fishermen all day.